Joint Optimization of Multi-agent Memory System: Preliminary

 \subsection{Task Formulation for Multi-agent Memory System}

-We define the user’s long-term conversational history as $\mathcal{H} = \{h_1, \dots, h_N\}$, which consists of $N$-turn interactions that exceed the LLM's context window.
-To facilitate personalization, the Memory System transforms the history $\mathcal{H}$ into multi-granular memories $\mathcal{M}$ that can be retrieved to answer users' subsequent queries $q$, realized by diverse agents on construction and retrieval tasks \cite{hu2025memory}: \begin{itemize}[leftmargin=*] \item \textbf{Memory Construction:} The agents \cite{li2025cam} under policies $\{\pi_\theta^{\text{cons}_g}\}$, distill the raw conversational history $\mathcal{H}$ at different granularities $g$, respectively, finally constructing a multi-granular memory set $M$:
+We define the long-horizon user-LLM conversational history as $\mathcal{H} = \{h_1, \dots, h_N\}$, which consists of $N$-turn interactions that exceed the LLM's context window.
+The Memory System transforms the history $\mathcal{H}$ into multi-granular memories $\mathcal{M}$ that can be retrieved to answer users' subsequent queries $q$, realized by heterogeneous agents on construction and retrieval tasks \cite{hu2025memory}: \begin{itemize}[leftmargin=*] \item \textbf{Memory Construction:} The agents \cite{li2025cam} under policies $\{\pi_\theta^{\text{cons}_g}\}$, distill the raw conversational history $\mathcal{H}$ at different granularities $g$, finally constructing a multi-granular memory set $M$:

-\item \textbf{Memory Retrieval:} Given a subsequent query $q$, retrieval agents \cite{mem1} under policies $\{\pi_\theta^{\text{ret}}\}$ identify the $K$ most relevant memories from $\mathcal{M}$.
+\item \textbf{Memory Retrieval:} Given a subsequent query $q$ of downstream task, retrieval agents \cite{mem1} under policies $\{\pi_\theta^{\text{ret}}\}$ identify the $K$ most relevant memories from $\mathcal{M}$.
 Then, the agent with policy $\pi_\theta^{\text{LLM}}$ generates a response $p$ for the query $q$ using the retrieved $K$ memories.
 Formally: